What is Summit Learning?

 Students are guided through a learning cycle that fosters self-direction.
 They learn to set goals, select strategies, implement their plans, and reflect on the outcome to see if their plan worked.
 This cycle of learning can be applied to any task and is developed across all aspects of Summit Learning.
 Teachers and mentors work with students to provide individualized support.

 Here is a list of some questions you may have about using Summit.
 Click on the blue links to view a short video answering each question.
-If you have further questions, please email/ call a teacher on the team (AIM or MOTO).
+If you have further questions, please email/ call a teacher.

 Based on Learning Science